Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Flags and permutations

 The association of a permutation to a pair of flags can also be reversed, to define \emph{degeneracy loci} for a pair of flags in a vector bundle.
 We follow the conventions of \cite[$\S 2$]{cpRR} here.
-Given a permutation $\sigma$ of $[0,n-1]$, define the \emph{rank function} of $\sigma$ to be the function $r^\sigma: \NN^2 \to \NN$ given by
+Given a permutation $\sigma$ of $[0,n-1]$, define the \emph{rank function} $r^\sigma: \NN^2 \to \NN$ of $\sigma$ by